-As kidney failure advances and the organ’s function is severely impaired, dangerous levels of waste and fluid can rapidly build up in the body.
-Treatment is aimed at stopping or slowing down the progression of the disease – this is usually done by controlling its underlying cause.
+As kidney disease advances, dangerous levels of waste can rapidly build up inside the body.
+Treatment aims to stop or slow the progression of kidney dysfunction by controlling the underlying cause.

-It is important that people who are at high risk of developing kidney disease have their kidney functions regularly checked.
-Early detection can significantly help prevent serious kidney damage.
+People who are at high risk of developing CKD should have regular kidney function checks.
+Early detection can help prevent severe kidney damage.

 - decreased urine output

 - decreased mental alertness, when the condition is severe